openid/fapi/FAPI_2_0_Attacker_Model.md

 ## Authentication

-The FAPI 2.0 Security Profile shall aim to ensure that **no attacker is able to log in at a client under the identity of another user.**
+The FAPI 2.0 Security Profile aims to ensure that **no attacker is able to log in at a client under the identity of another user.**

 The ID token is the credential for authentication in OpenID Connect.